Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quotas-to-admins.md

 You can configure unattached quotas or attach them to a cluster.

 ## To Configure Quota Notifications with Two Thresholds
 Use the `./alerts quota_add` command and specify the quota path to monitor.
-The following example specifies the warning threshold and the error threshold and doesn't attach the quota to a Qumulo Core cluster.
+The following example specifies the warning threshold and the error threshold and doesn't attach the quota to a Qumulo cluster.

 ```bash
 ./alerts quota_add \